 PROVIDE FIRST AID RESPONSE ITEMS

-Donate beds, bedding, clothes and furniture for immediate assistance to assist birth families with needs to stay intact or for reunification with a child or children.
+Donate new beds or bedding, clothes and furniture for immediate assistance for birth families with needs to stay intact or for reunification with a child or children.

 HELP WITH LIGHT HOME IMPROVEMENT PROJECTS